maxhbr/LDBcollector/md/MTLL.md

 Comments on (easy) usability
 ----------------------------

--   **↑**Rating is: Bronze (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))
+-   **↑**“Rating is: Bronze” (source: [BlueOak License List](https://blueoakcouncil.org/list "BlueOak License List"))

--   Per Fedora, this license was found in the Matrix Template Library.
+-   “Per Fedora, this license was found in the Matrix Template Library.
     It is derived from the Apache Software License v1.1, but it is modified in several ways.
-It is Free, but GPL-incompatible. (source:
+It is Free, but GPL-incompatible. ” (source:
     [Scancode](https://github.com/nexB/scancode-toolkit/blob/develop/src/licensedcode/data/licenses/mtll.yml "Scancode"))

 URLs